 Thing is that the cake was always edible…very, very edible.
 The problem was in the texture; it wasn’t dense enough.
 Or as dense as a coffee cake should be.
 Finally, after adding some fatty sour cream to it, it all came together.
 And sweeter oranges.
 Can’t tell you how much that matters in this cake.
 Make sure you use very sweet oranges, like Ortanique or mandarin oranges; those work the best.

-If you don’t have two hours to spare, oh well!
-You better find the time and make this cake.
+If you don’t have two hours to spare, could you try to find the time and make this cake?
 Scouts honor, you will love it!
 And so will your belly.

 - butter and flour for cake pan

 - 2 cups all-purpose flour

 - 2 teaspoons baking powder

 - 1 teaspoon cinnamon

 - 6 tablespoons butter , softened